Balgownie Estate glamping

 Where to go glamping in Victoria

-Experience the thrill of the great outdoors while still enjoying creature comforts with these glamping spots and tiny houses
+Experience the thrill of the great outdoors while still enjoying creature comforts with these luxe glamping spots

 Advertising

-Amenities can vary from site to site, but glamping tents often entail everything from proper beds, to air-con and full plumbing.
+Amenities can vary from site to site, but glamping tents often entail everything from proper beds and gourmet hampers to air-con and full plumbing.
 Whether your ideal outdoor getaway involves exploring gorgeous gardens, waking up to ocean views or even glamping at a zoo, there's something for everyone on this list.

-For more fun getaway options, check out these ten quirky Airbnbs in country Victoria.
-Stretch your legs with our guide to Melbourne's best day hikes, too.
+For more fun getaway options, check out these quirky Airbnbs in country Victoria.
+Or treat yourself to a stay at one of the best luxury hotels in Melbourne.

 • Travel